Makktu/NoteJS/README.md

 ## Project Ethos

-NoteJS embraces the philosophy that the best tools are often the simplest ones.
+NoteJS embraces the philosophy that the best tools are the simplest ones.
 Inspired by the humble sticky note or scrap paper, NoteJS provides just enough functionality to be useful without the complexity and overhead of larger development environments.

 The entire application is built with vanilla JavaScript - no frameworks, no build systems, no package managers.
 This keeps the tool lightweight, portable, and focused on its core purpose: quickly testing JavaScript code.